Code-Institute-Submissions/webalyzer/README.md

 ### Deploy

-To deploy the app to Heroku simply navigate to [Heroku.com](https://www.heroku.com "heroku.com") and login to your account or create one if needed.
+To deploy the app to Heroku, navigate to [Heroku.com](https://www.heroku.com "heroku.com") and login into your account or create one if needed.
 Upon entering your dashboard, create a new app and set the location.

 <br>